vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/05_bhagavat-paricharyA-paddhatiH.md

 <details><summary>English</summary>

-12. Only after having put on the marks of a Vaish- nava shall a Vaishnava worship Hari.
+12. Only after having put on the marks of a Vaishnava shall a Vaishnava worship Hari.
 The sage Vyāsa [[156]] says that only (by those of) the castes who have got the marks on should Mādhava (God) be worshipped, served and adored.
 </details>

 <details><summary>मूलम्</summary>